Evidentsinger14/BloomDocs/docs/running_a_server/domain.md

 In this guide, we will go over on how to make your server go from lots of numbers (`148.251.209.38:25565`) to a fancy domain name such as `play.example.com`!

 First, go to the [game panel](https://mc.bloom.host) and select your server.
 On the main page, above your console you will be able to find your IP.
-All bloom servers come with a dedicated IP, so you only need the IP and not any of the ports (`25565`).
+All Performance, and Performance+ bloom servers come with a dedicated IP, so you only need the IP and not any of the ports (`25565`).

 ![Bloom.host Pointing A Domain](/running_a_server/domain/1.png)